Regulatory Compliance: The ‘Fire Alarm Test’•

 Just remember: while technology is the enabler, as long as there is human involvement in business activity, no software or hardware can account for someone’s sense of morality, and therefore any technology is only as good as the operational policies and mandates that support it.

 About Insightful Technology

 Through our SAAS platform Soteria, we provide organisations around the world with the ability to securely capture, analyse and store business communications in real-time, regardless of the source.
 With an accompanying Artificial Intelligence and Business Intelligence analytics and proactive alerting suite, and the functionality to create case reconstructions with regulator login access immediately, as well as pre-populate CRM systems or Best Execution forms with accurate voice-to-text transcriptions and translations, we not only drive compliance on a global scale but also enterprise agility.

-Our mobile voice recording solution is currently used by 10 of the top 12 Tier 1 global banks, and over 180 other financial organisations, and can also be implemented by government agencies, legal institutions and pharmaceutical companies all around the world.
+Our mobile voice recording solution is currently used by 10 of the top 12 Tier 1 global banks, and over 180 other financial organisations, and can also be implemented by government agencies, and legal institutions all around the world.